kubernetes/website/content/en/blog/_posts/2020-08-31-increase-kubernetes-support-one-year.md

 **Authors:** Tim Pepper (VMware), Nick Young (VMware)

-Starting with Kubernetes 1.19, the support window for Kubernetes versions [will increase from three versions](https://github.com/kubernetes/enhancements/issues/1498) (usually nine months support) to one year.
-The longer support window is intended to allow organisations to perform major upgrades at whatever time of the year works the best for them.
+Starting with Kubernetes 1.19, the support window for Kubernetes versions [will increase from 9 months to one year](https://github.com/kubernetes/enhancements/issues/1498).
+The longer support window is intended to allow organizations to perform major upgrades at a time of the year that works the best for them.

 This is a big change.
 For many years the Kubernetes project has delivered a new minor release (e.g.: 1.13 or 1.14) every 3 months.
 The project provides bugfix support via patch releases (e.g.: 1.13.Y) for three parallel branches of the codebase.
 Combined, this led to each minor release (e.g.: 1.13) having a patch release stream of support for approximately 9 months.
 In the end a cluster operator must upgrade at least every 9 months to remain supported.
 But nine months is an irregular period of time relative to the planning, operations, and financial cycles of most companies.